wojtekmaj/react-pdf/README.md

 To use the latest version of React-PDF, your project needs to use React 16.3 or later.

-If you use older version of React, please refer to the table below to find suitable React-PDF version.
+If you use an older version of React, please refer to the table below to a find suitable React-PDF version.
 Don't worry - as long as you're running React 15.5 or later, you won't be missing out a lot!

 | React version | Newest compatible React-PDF version |
 |-------|--------|